Samuel Wendell Williston: Work on Diptera

 Although never employed as a professional entomologist, Samuel W. Williston was a Fellow of the Entomological Society of America since 1915, and was well-renowned specialist on the taxonomy and systematics of flies (Diptera).
 He became the first North American specialist on this group, publishing over 50 books and papers, and naming more than 1250 species.
 His best-known works were the three editions of the Manual of North American Diptera (1888, 1896, 1908).

+The Osteology of the Reptiles

+In 1925, Williston published a comprehensive survey of the reptilian skeleton, which was a precursor to the monumental Osteology of Reptiles by A. S. Romer.

 Williston's law

 Williston noticed that, over evolutionary time, the modular and serially repeated parts distinguishing animal groups exhibited trends in numbers and types.
 For instance, ancient vertebrates were characterized by mouths that contained mostly similar teeth, whereas recent vertebrates are characterized by mouths with different kinds of teeth, adapted for biting, tearing, and compacting food; differences ultimately characterized different diets, with carnivores bearing incisors, canines and carnassials, and grazers bearing mostly molars.
 In 1914, Williston declared that "it is also a law in evolution that the parts in an organism tend toward reduction in number, with the fewer parts greatly specialized in function".
 However, empirical studies have not always confirmed this generalization.
 For instance, a study of the evolution in the number of branchiostegal rays in osteichthyans has failed to support a generalized trend towards reduction.
 Instead, this series of elements shows an early burst pattern (rapid evolution early in the history of the group, followed by a decrease in evolutionary rate).